Where To Stay In George Town When You Visit Penang

 One of northern Malaysia’s most magnificent Chinese-style structures was initially named Kong Hock Keong temple (Cantonese-Hokkien Temple) and used for religious and social functions within the Penang Chinese community.

-Devotees seek Kuan Yin Oracle Fortune Telling 100 Divine Lots interpretation at the temple.
+Devotees seek the interpretation of Kuan Yin Oracle Fortune Telling 100 Divine Lots at the temple.

 Covering an area around Queen Street, Chulia Street, and Market Street, Penang’s Little India is an ethnic Indian enclave.